jenkins-infra/jenkins.io/content/projects/gsoc/2020/application.md

 #### Short description

 Jenkins is an open source automation server.
-Built primarily in Java, it provides hundreds of plugins to support building, testing, deploying and automating virtually any project.
+It provides hundreds of plugins to support building, testing, deploying and automating virtually any project.

 #### Long description (Markdown)